menoudyann/Labo-Master/labo-01-first-container/step-2-create-a-dockerfile-for-java.md

 FROM eclipse-temurin:17-jdk-jammy
 ```

-* [ ] What is the purpose of the directive starting with "# synthax=docker..."
+* [X] What is the purpose of the directive starting with "# synthax=docker..."

 <!---->

 * [Official documentation - Synthax directive](https://docs.docker.com/build/dockerfile/frontend/)

 ```
-//TODO
+Indicates that the Dockerfile should be interpreted using a specific version of the Dockerfile syntax.
 ```

-* [ ] Is the docker image suitable for a production environment?
+* [X] Is the docker image suitable for a production environment?

 ```
-//TODO
+Yes, the dockerversion is dockerfile:1.
+For labs channel : dockerfile:labs
 ```

 ### Dependencies resolution and first app build

-* [ ] Set the image's working directory by adding this command line:
+* [X] Set the image's working directory by adding this command line:

 ```
 WORKDIR /app
 ```

-* [ ] Before we can resolve dependencies with _MAVEN,_ we need to get the _MAVEN_ wrapper and your pom.xml file into your image.
+* [X] Before we can resolve dependencies with _MAVEN,_ we need to get the _MAVEN_ wrapper and your pom.xml file into your image.

 ```
 COPY .mvn/ .mvn
 COPY mvnw pom.xml ./
 ```

-* [ ] Let's use _MAVEN_ to resolve the dependencies.
+* [X] Let's use _MAVEN_ to resolve the dependencies.

 ```
 RUN ./mvnw dependency:resolve